guillemdelgado/mcv-m5/README.md

 - Overleaf document for Week 7 (T.B.A.)

 ## Weekly slides
-- Google slides for Week 1 (T.B.A.)
+- Google slides for Week 1 N/A
 - Google slides for Week 2 (T.B.A.)
 - Google slides for Week 3 (T.B.A.)
 - Google slides for Week 4 (T.B.A.)